Largest UAE diabetes study out mid-2017

 You’re more prone to urinary tract and yeast infections

-Higher levels of sugar in urine and the vagina can become a breeding ground for the bacteria and yeast that cause these infections.
+Higher levels of sugar in the urine and the vagina can become a breeding ground for the bacteria and yeast that cause these infections.
 Recurrent infections are particularly worrisome.
 “Usually when you keep getting infections, doctors will check for diabetes if you don’t already have it,” says Cypress.
 “Even women who go to the emergency room for urinary tract infections are often checked.”

 Complications of Diabetes